-Adopted by the Executive (EX) Committee and Plenary,, Adopted by the Life Insurance and Annuities (A) Committee, Nov.
-21, 2 2023
+Adopted by the Life Insurance and Annuities (A) Committee, Nov.
+21, 2023

 LIFE INSURANCE AND ANNUITIES (A) COMMITTEE

 The mission of the Life Insurance and Annuities (A) Committee is to: 1) consider issues relating to life insurance and annuities; and 2) review new life insurance products.